-Investee's Net Income (Loss) x Investor's % ownership - Goodwill Impairment Cost amortization.
+Investee's Net Income (Loss) x Investor's % ownership - Goodwill Impairment Cost

+2. Earnings before Interest, Taxes, Depreciation, and Amortization (EBITDA).
+The Company computes EBITDA as earnings before extraordinary items, net finance expense, income tax provision, depreciation, and amortization.
 It provides management and investors with a tool for determining the ability of the Group to generate cash from operations to cover financial charges and income taxes.
 It is also a measure to evaluate the Group's ability to service its debts.